-• IAS 1 Financial Statement Presentation (Amended) - Presentation of Items of Other Comprehensive Income

-The amendment is effective for annual periods beginning on or after 1 July 2012.
-The amendment to IAS 1 change the grouping of items presented in OCI.
-Items that could be reclassified (or 'recycled') to profit or loss at a future point in time (for example, net gain on hedge of net investment, exchange differences on translation of foreign operations, net movement on cash flow hedges and net loss or gain on available-for-sale financial assets) would be presented separately from other items that will never be reclassified (for example, actuarial gains and losses on defined benefit plans and revaluation of land and buildings).
+• IAS 1 Financial Statement Presentation (Amended) - Presentation of Items of Other Comprehensive Income profit or loss at a future point in time (for example, net gain on hedge of net investment, exchange differences on translation of foreign operations, net movement on cash flow hedges and net loss or gain on available-for-sale financial assets) would be presented separately from other items that will never be reclassified (for example, actuarial gains and losses on defined benefit plans and revaluation of land and buildings).
 The amendment affects presentation only and has no impact on the Group's financial position or performance.